-2. Express the average degree of polymerization n as a function of the area A{OC2H4} of the NMR peak of the repeating unit and the area A{OCH3} of the NMR peak of the methyl end group.
+2. Express the average degree of polymerization, n, as a function of the area A{OC2H4} of the NMR peak of the repeating unit, and the area A{OCH3} of the NMR peak of the methyl end group.
 Calculate n.

-If you could not calculate n, the value n = 100 can be used in the rest of the problem.
+If you cannot calculate n, the value n = 100 can be used in the rest of the problem.